Updated in 2021

 If you fall for the charm of this big grey cat, be prepared to relinquish personal space.

-The Korat is possessive and obsessed with their owners and often follows you around the house as a dark shadow.
+The Korat is possessive and obsessed with its owners and often follows you around the house as a dark shadow.

 Without company, Korats often develop behavior problems, and that’s why some consider them an aggressive cat breed.